Adani Enterprises shares surge 17% from day's low. What Gautam Adani says after Q3 results

-Shares of Adani Enterprises staged a strong rebound in Tuesday's session after the Adani group flagship reported strong December quarter results.
+Shares of Adani Enterprises staged a strong rebound in Tuesday's session after the Adani group flagship reported December quarter results.
 In a press release, the Adani Group Chairman, Gautam Adani, said the current market volatility is temporary and that as a classical incubator with a vision of long-term value creation Adani Enterprises will continue to work with the twin objectives of moderate leverage and looking at strategic opportunities to expand and grow.

 Without naming Hindenburg Research, Adani Enterprises in its results' note said a short seller has issued a report, alleging certain issues against some of the Adani Group entities, which have been refuted by the parent company in its detailed response on January 29.